chaddro/EasyPopulate-4.0/README.txt

 multiple sets of Option Names / Option Values and assign to a single product, say "Size" and "Color".

-CSV file currently has 4 column:
+The basic attributes CSV file currently has 4 columns:
 1) v_products_model
-	a) The products model number must already exist, and should be unique to the store as linked products have not been tested.
+	a) The products model number must already exist, and should be unique within the store as linked products have not been tested.

 2) v_products_option_type
-	a) this is the type of attribute you want to create and must be a number between 0 - 5 and are defined as follows:
+	a) this is the type of attribute you want to create and must be a number between 0 - 5 (for a default store or the number associated with your added software) and are defined as follows:
 		0 - Drop Down Box
 		1 - Text Box
 		2 - Radio Button
 		3 - Check Box
 		4 - File Upload
 		5 - Read Only
+		One way to identify the number associated with an additional option type is to navigate to Catalog->Option Names.
+Once there, note the option type assigned to the product on screen and the list of option types in the dropdown list.
+Now view the source of the page and search for one of the option types in the list that are not otherwise used on the screen.
+The found html option values do/should match the list above and then show any new(er) option type values that can be used by the software.

 	b) for a given option_name (say "Color"), do not change the products_option_type on subsequent entries, doing so will not give the results you want.
 	c) If you need a "Color" with both a drop down box and check box, you will need to define two unique Options Names.

 3) v_products_options_name_1
-	a) The option name you want to create or use
+	a) The option name you want to create or use in the language associated with the number at the end.
 	b) It is important to note that Zen Cart will allow you to create from within the admin two identical Options names, and assign unique options values to each.
 For example:
-		"Color" with "red,green,blue" as one option name/value pair "Color" with "cyan,magenta,yellow" as another option name/value pair Internally, Zen Cart knows these are two distinct options names, but this info is not available to the user.
+		"Color" with "red,green,blue" as one option name/value pair "Color" with "cyan,magenta,yellow" as another option name/value pair.
+	   Internally, Zen Cart knows these are two distinct options names, but this info is not available to the user.
 (It would have been better to have a unique Options Name, and associated Options Display Name